wclr/yalc/README.md

 ### Retreat and Restore

-- Instead of completely removing package you may temporary set it back with `yalc retreat [--all]` for example before package publication to remote registry.
+- Instead of completely removing the package you may temporarily set it back with `yalc retreat [--all]` for example before package publication to the remote registry.
 - After or later restore it with `yalc restore`.

 ### Use with **Yarn/Pnpm workspaces**

-Use if you will try to `add` repo in `workspaces` enabled package, `--pure` option will be used by default, so `package.json` and modules folder will not be touched.
+If you try to `add` repo in `workspaces` enabled package, `--pure` option will be used by default, so `package.json` and modules folder will not be touched.

 Then you add yalc'ed package folder to `workspaces` in `package.json` (you may just add `.yalc/*` and `.yalc/@*/*` patterns).
-While `update` (or `push`) operation, packages content will be updated automatically and `yarn` will care about everything else.
+While `update` (or `push`) operation, packages content will be updated automatically, and `yarn` will care about everything else.

 If you want to override default pure behavior use `--no-pure` flag.

 ### Clean up installations file

-- While working with yalc for some time on the dev machine you may face the situation when you have locations where you added yalc'ed packages being removed from file system, and this will cause some warning messages when yalc will try to push package to removed location.
+- While working with yalc for some time on the dev machine you may face the situation when you have locations where you added yalc'ed packages being removed from the file system, and this will cause some warning messages when yalc tries to push the package to the removed location.
 To get rid of such messages, there is an explicit command for this: `yalc installations clean [package]`.

 ### Override default package store folder

-- You may use `--store-folder` flag option to override default location for storing published packages.
+- You may use `--store-folder` flag option to override the default location for storing published packages.

 ### Control output

-- Use `--quiet` to fully disable output (except of errors).
+- Use `--quiet` to fully disable output (except for errors).
 Use `--no-colors` to disable colors.

 ### Set default options via .yalcrc

-- For example add `workspace-resolve=false` line to the `.yalcrc` file to turn off `workspace:` protocol resolution or `sig=false` to disable package version hash signature.
+- For example add `workspace-resolve=false` line to the `.yalcrc` file to turn off `workspace:` protocol resolution or `sig=false` to disable the package version hash signature.

 ## Related links